hpcleuven/VscDocumentation/source/software/openmp_for_shared_memory_programming.rst

 -  See also the pages in the :ref:`tutorials section <books>` and :ref:`online tutorials <web tutorials>`.

-The tutorial at the site of Lawrence Livermore National Laboratory `LLNL openMP tutorial`_ (LLNL) is highly recommended.
+The tutorial at the site of Lawrence Livermore National Laboratory `LLNL OpenMP tutorial`_ (LLNL) is highly recommended.

 .. include:: links.rst